SoCalFonz/LockBot-Server-Templates/readme.md

 ### Method #2: **LockBot Simple V1 & Community V1**
 Since you have already been in the `m-mode` state and the server is locked, you can unlock the whole server if you don't mind people seeing any of the staff channels by:

-> Run the command `.m-unlock 1` to unlock your whole server
+> Run the command `.m-unlock` to unlock your whole server

 > To relock the Normal Information Category:
 -  Right click the Information Category